microsoft/fluentui-system-icons/README.md

 ## Installation

+### Requirements
+This library requires react-native-svg at version 12.5.0 or higher.

 ### Android

 The library is published via Maven Central, please ensure that the `mavenCentral()` repository has been added to the root `build.gradle` file: